sotalya/tucuxi-core/README.rst

 Roadmap
 -------

 Except small improvements added when required, the computing engine does not accept multi-analytes drugs.
-Support for such multi-analyte substances require some huge modifications, and is the main addition to be thought for the future.
+Support for such multi-analytes substances require some huge modifications, and is the main addition to be thought for the future.

 Contributing
 ------------